Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 Alabama Stats and Trends

-- Alabama has eight wins against the spread in 14 games this season.
+- Alabama has played 14 games, with eight wins against the spread.

-- This season, the Crimson Tide won ATS in their only game as an underdog of 2.5 points or more.
+- The Crimson Tide covered the spread in their only game when underdogs by 2.5 points or more.

-- Alabama's games this year have hit the over on five of 13 set point totals (38.5%).
+- Alabama has eclipsed the over/under in 38.5% of its opportunities this season (five times in 13 games with a set point total).

-- Alabama is 8-5 against the spread and 13-1 overall when the team puts up more than 9.6 points.
+- When Alabama puts up more than 9.6 points, it is 8-5 against the spread and 13-1 overall.

 - The Crimson Tide rack up 494.1 yards per game, 234.3 more yards than the 259.8 the Bulldogs allow.

-- In games that Alabama amasses more than 259.8 yards, the team is 8-5 against the spread and 13-1 overall.
+- In games that Alabama picks up over 259.8 yards, the team is 8-5 against the spread and 13-1 overall.

 - The Crimson Tide have 11 giveaways this season, while the Bulldogs have 19 takeaways .